 One message continually permeating the Times' vision is the importance of the creation of links with the Mainland and the sharing of financial information between Hong Kong and the Mainland.
 Lawrence firmly subscribes to the goal of maintaining Hong Kong as a leading and vibrant international financial centre.

 Despite his frenetic business life Lawrence has never lost his connection with his alma mater, which he has served with distinction.
-He was one of the earliest members of the Hong Kong University Graduates Association, Chairman of the 1972 Silver Jubilee Organizing Committee and an Honorary Patron of the HKU Foundation.
-He served as a Court member from 2001-2003 and has been mentor to many students.
+He was one of the earliest members of the Hong Kong University Graduates Association, Chairman of the 1972 Silver Jubilee Organising Committee and an Honorary Patron of the HKU Foundation.
+He served as a Court member from 2001 to 2003 and has been mentor to many students.

 In 2003 Lawrence was awarded a Gold Bauhinia Star by the Hong Kong SAR Government for his significant contributions to Hong Kong.
 He has clearly done what needs to be done and his contribution to society has been justly recognised.
 Today we wish to give further recognition to his outstanding achievements.

 Mr Chancellor, it is my honour and privilege to present Mr Lawrence Fung Siu Por for the degree of Doctor of Social Sciences honoris causa.

 Citation written and delivered by Professor Michael Wilkinson, the Public Orator of the University.